435-590-9498

 Galaxies, globular clusters, open star clusters, star-birth & star-death nebulae, planets, double stars, and our Sun

-H2G2 Eponym: Trillian, is the Earth woman mathematician and astrophysicist, that Arthur Dent never managed to romance.
+H2G2 Eponym: Trillian is the Earth woman mathematician and astrophysicist that Arthur Dent never managed to romance.
 He lost her to Zaphod because he had a spaceship.
 He lost her to Thor because he was a god.
 She ends up with Wowbagger which makes no sense.

-Analogy: Trillian is one of the most underutilized female character in all of Science Fiction and that's saying something for a genera that is almost as sexist as astronomy itself.
+Analogy: Trillian is one of the most underutilized female characters in all of Science Fiction and that's saying something for a genera that is almost as sexist as astronomy itself.
 Douglas Adams often set her up to be smartest being in the room, and yet too often it's dumb luck that gets her and her colleagues out of scrapes.
-Readers always hoped that like Princess Leia, Trillian would eventually come into her own, but she ends up being barely more than a failed romantic interest for Arthur.
+Readers always hoped that, like Princess Leia, Trillian would eventually come into her own, but she ends up being barely more than a failed romantic interest for Arthur.
 Her namesake telescope has similar problems.
 Our Trillian has the most precise tracking of any of our scopes.
-She's a Dark Ranger favorite because none of us need to double-check that she is still on target.
-Sadly since she is a little smaller than the rest of the boys, she often doesn't get the attention from our guests that she deserves.
+She's a Dark Ranger favorite because none of us need to doublecheck that she is still on target.
+Sadly, since she is a little smaller than the rest of the boys, she often doesn't get the attention from our guests that she deserves.

 Picture